 - Return flights with transfers

-Days Two to Seven: At leisure in the resort with three included walking excursions.
+DAYS TWO TO SEVEN: At leisure in resort, with three included walking excursions.
 Optional excursions, including historic Bergamo, and a scenic trip to St Moritz aboard the Bernina Express Train, will also be available.

-Walk 3: Depart by coach to the Naquane Archaeological Park (20 miles).
-First you visit the Naquane Archaeological Park (entrance fee included) – there are 2 miles of paths here, amid stone carvings of animals and people dating from 3000 BC, There are good views over the valley.
+Walk 2: Depart by coach to the Naquane Archaeological Park (20 miles).
+First you visit the Naquane Archaeological Park (entrance fee included) – there are 2 miles of paths here, amid stone carvings of animals and people dating from 3000 BC.
+There are good views over the valley.
 You then walk down to Capo di Ponte where you have free time to explore and lunch.
-After lunch you walk from Capo di Ponte to the medieval villages of Cemmo and Pescarzo and back down – 5 miles, 300m of ascent/descent.
+After lunch you walk from Capo di Ponte (or Co de Put in the local dialect!) to the medieval villages of Cemmo and Pescarzo and back down – 5 miles, 300m of ascent/descent.
 You return to Lovere firstly by train to Pisogne and then by ferry arriving back in Lovere at 1730 approx.